 Monthly Budget Percentages by Category

-Here are some guidelines that will help you to make your own budget.
-Your percentages may vary from these suggestions due to the size of your family.
+Here are some guidelines that will help you to make your budget.
+Your budgeting percentages may vary from these suggestions due to the size of your family.

-|Category||% of Take Home Pay|
+|Category||% of Take-Home Pay|

 |Giving||10 – 15%|

 |Medical||5 – 10%|

 |Food||10 – 15%|